-The Rave Alert System is a service used for sending timely warnings and emergency notifications to our students, faculty, staff, and other members of the campus community.
-Using Rave Alert, supplied by Rave Wireless, we are able to disseminate emergency notifications and timely warnings to thousands of people via multiple communication channels, including mobile text alerts, email, and recorded voice messages.
+The Regroup Alert System is a service used for sending timely warnings and emergency notifications to our students, faculty, staff, and other members of the campus community.
+Using Regroup Alert we are able to disseminate emergency notifications and timely warnings to thousands of people via multiple communication channels, including mobile text alerts, email, and recorded voice messages.
 The system can distribute an alert to the entire campus community in case of an emergency or a closure due to inclement weather.
-You can take advantage of this helpful service by registering at http://www.getrave.com/login/sussex.
+You can take advantage of this helpful service by registering at https://sussex.regroup.com